wso2/tool_migrate_mule Ballerina Tool

 Project Structure Requirements

-When using a MuleSoft project directory as input, the tool will look for XML files in this location by default.
-Make sure your project follows this structure.
+When using a MuleSoft project directory as input, the tool will look for XML files in these locations by default based on the detected Mule version.
+Make sure your project follows the appropriate structure.

 Examples